Open University in Ireland

 Mental Health Science

-This postgraduate qualification is designed for those with an academic or professional interest in mental health science and the biological and psychological underpinnings of this discipline.
-It equips students with the necessary skills to critically evaluate the current literature, discuss contemporary issues and communicate a critical understanding of key topics in mental health science.
-Those who qualify from this programme, will have developed the skills and knowledge that are relevant for pursuing a research career, for employment, and to inform professional practice.
+This postgraduate qualification is for those with an academic or professional interest in mental health science and this discipline’s biological and psychological underpinnings.
+It equips you with the necessary skills to evaluate the current literature critically, discuss contemporary issues and communicate an understanding of key topics in mental health science.
+You’ll develop the skills and knowledge relevant for pursuing a research career, for employment, and informing professional practice.

 Subjects taught